rsm-gh/akbl/README.md

 Check if there's a bug concerning your computer model on GitHub, and if it doesn't exist, create one:

   1. Set the title of the bug as: "Add support to <computer model>"
-  2. Fill the general information of the bug (GNU/Linux distribution, python version etc...)
+  2. Fill the general information of the bug (GNU/Linux distribution, python version, etc...)
   3. Add the USB data of your computer:
    3.1 Open a terminal and execute the `lsusb` command:
 ```